mehtahet619/MentalWellnessGenAI/README.md

 <body>
   <h1>🎭 Multi-Emotion Chatbot with Gemini + Gradio</h1>
   <p>
-    This project is an <strong>AI-powered chatbot</strong> where five emotions—
+    This project is an <strong>AI-powered chatbot</strong> where five emotions —
-    <strong>Joy, Sadness, Fear, Disgust, and Anger</strong>—respond to the user in a
+    <strong>Joy, Sadness, Fear, Disgust, and Anger</strong> — respond to the user in a
     group-chat style.
 Built with <strong>Google Gemini API</strong> and
     <strong>Gradio</strong>, it creates an engaging and interactive demo of
     multi-agent conversations.